flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 }
 ```

+## End of life Rebase

-If the application has been renamed, you can additionally include `end-of-life-rebase` with the new ID.
+If the application has been renamed, you must additionally include `end-of-life-rebase` with the new ID.
 Recent flatpak versions will prompt user if they'd like to switch to the renamed app.

 ```json title="flathub.json"
 {